AimPizza/todo-md-rs/README.md

 thoughts (feel free to discuss these decisions):

 - tasks with hypehns `-` only wouldn't make sense in the context of note-taking since they stand for a bullet point so they're not respected as a task.
 This deviates from todo.md spec.
+- `done` acts as `uncheck` for tasks that are already done.
+This helps with ease of use.

 how does it work?